 Ultimately, these are short term solutions.
 None of these methods are scientifically proven.
 They are tips that have been used over the years and passed down from one generation to another.
 They work more (or less) effectively depending on the conditions and the surroundings in which the rodents are living.

-In order to expel rodents permanently, you should consult the professionals at Command.
+In order to expel rodents permanently, you should consult our rodent control services in Little Rock and Springdale, AR.
 We’ll identify the entrance points and help eliminate the problem for good.Tags: Arkansas, Command Pest, expel mice naturally, mice, mouse, pest control, rodents